PrestaShop/docs/basics/installation/environments/unix-specific.md

 PrestaShop is an Open-Source web application running on an *AMP stack (Apache - MySQL - PHP).

-In order for PrestaShop to run locally on your MacOS computer, you need to install an *AMP stack.
+In order for PrestaShop to run locally on your computer, you need to install an *AMP stack.

 Basically, you need to install: